Distance evolutions in growing preferential attachment graphs: Introduction

 A realization of a classical preferential attachment graph can be constructed according to an iterative procedure.
-One starts with an initial graph $\mathrm{PA}_1=(V_1,E_1)$ on the vertex set $\{1\}$, after which vertices arrive sequentially at deterministic times $t\in\{2,3,\dots\}$.
+One starts with an initial graph $\mathrm{PA}_1=(V_1,E_1)$ on the vertex set $V_1=\{1\}$ and edge set $E_1=\varnothing$, after which vertices arrive sequentially at deterministic times $t\in\{2,3,\dots\}$.
 We denote the graph at time $t$ by $\mathrm{PA}_t$ and label all the vertices by their arrival time, also called \emph{birth time}.
 The arriving vertex $t$ connects to present vertices such that it is more likely to connect to vertices with a high degree at time $t$.
 Let $\P(\{t\to v\}\mid \mathrm{PA}_{t-1})$ denote the probability that $t$ connects to $v<t$.
 We consider two classical (non-spatial) variants of the model, the so-called $(m,\delta)$-model based on \cite{berger2005spread,bollobas2004diameterpa} and the independent connection model \cite{dereich2009random}.
 They are formally defined in Section \ref{sec:models-examples}.
 They both assume that there exists $\tau\in(2,3)$ such that \be \P(\{t\to v\}\mid \mathrm{PA}_{t-1}) = \frac{D_v(t-1)}{t(\tau-1)} + O(1/t), \ee where $D_v(t-1)$ denotes the degree of vertex $v$ directly after the arrival of vertex $t-1$.
-As a result, the asymptotic degree distribution has a power-law decay with exponent $\tau$ \cite{dereich2009random,hofstad2016book1}.
-We equip every edge with a weight, an i.i.d.\ copy of a non-negative random variable $L$.
-The weight of an edge represents the time (for a fluid/information) to traverse an edge.
-The model where weighted distances are studied in (random) graphs, is also called \emph{first-passage percolation}, see \cite{auffinger201750,hofstad2017stochasticprocesses} and their references for an overview of first passage percolation on (random) graphs.
+As a result, the asymptotic degree distribution has a power-law decay with exponent $\tau$ \cite{dereich2009random,hofstad2016book1}, that we therefore call the power-law exponent.